ACADEMIC MAP (Effective Summer 2021 and after)

 This map is a term-by-term sample course schedule.
 The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
 The Sample Schedule serves as a general guideline to help you build a full schedule each term.
 The General Education and Elective courses must be selected to satisfy all area and multicultural requirements unless your program meets these requirements with major courses.
 Milestones are courses and special requirements necessary for timely progress to complete a major.
 Missing milestones will result in one of two types of map registration stops.
 The first level (Degree Map Off-track) is placed following grade posting if the student has missed a milestone (course and/or GPA) for the first time in the major.
 If a student is in non-compliance with milestones for two (2) consecutive semesters (excluding summers), a Major Change Required stop is placed on the student's registration.

-Placement tests are available only for French, German and Spanish.
+Placement tests are available through the FSU Assessment & Testing Facility for French, German and Spanish.
+Students with prior proficiency in languages other than French, German, and Spanish must consult an advisor in the Department of Modern Languages for proper course placement.
 If you are placed above a milestone, it is important that you continue with the next milestone in its place.
-Students with any language proficiency must consult an advisor in the Department of Modern Languages for proper course placement.
 Total hours above 120 vary based on language proficiency level of student.

 Mapping Coordinator: Shellie Camp

 |1st GE Core Mathematics3|

 |RUS 1120 Elementary Russian I 4|

 |Complete ENC1101 ( ≥ C minus )|

 |2nd GE Mathematics or Statistics3|

 |GE Natural Science3|

 |RUS 1121 Elementary Russian I I4|